scp222thj/MalumMenu/README.md

 - Added Tasks Menu to complete individual tasks and see other players' tasks (Roles category)
 - Added a keybind system to bind cheats to keyboard keys (defined in MalumProfile.txt)
 - Added pasting and cutting text between the chatbox and the device's clipboard
+- Changed "ZoomOut" to disable while Chat, Friends List or Game Settings Panel is open

 #### Other changes
 - Some refactoring and code style changes